Tanya Zanish-Belcher

-Tanya Zanish-Belcher is an archivist and associate professor.
+Tanya Zanish-Belcher is an American archivist and associate professor.
 She is currently the Director of Special Collections and Archives at the Z. Smith Reynolds Library at Wake Forest University in Winston-Salem, North Carolina.
 She specializes in Women's, Gender and Sexuality Studies and has written several books and articles as well as given presentations on these topics.
 She has been invited to speak on several occasions as an expert historian and archivist across the United States.

 Education

 In 1983, Zanish-Belcher graduated from Ohio Wesleyan University with a Bachelor's Degree in History.
 She later returned to school and earned her Master's Degree in Historical and Archival Administration from Wright State University in 1990.

 Career

-From 1989-1994, she worked as a Special Collections Archivist and Private Records Archivist at the Alabama Department of Archives and History in Montgomery, Alabama.
-In 1995, she moved to Iowa and served at the Curator for the Archives of Women in Science and Engineering at the Iowa State University Library.
+From 1989-1994, she worked as a special collections archivist and private records archivist at the Alabama Department of Archives and History in Montgomery, Alabama.
+In 1995, she moved to Iowa and served at the curator for the Archives of Women in Science and Engineering at the Iowa State University Library.
 Also in 1995, she began teaching at Iowa State and in 1998, became the head of her department.
-In 1998, she was promoted to Head of the Special Collections Department and Head of the University Archives at Iowa State where she remained until 2013.
+In 1998, she was promoted to head of the Special Collections Department and head of the University Archives at Iowa State, where she remained until 2013.

-From 2007-2010, she served as President of the Board of Directors for the YWCA.
+From 2007-2010, she served as president of the board of directors for the YWCA.

-In 2013, Zanish-Belcher was named Special Collections and University Archivist at Wake Forest University where she works today.
+In 2013, Zanish-Belcher was named special collections and university archivist at Wake Forest University, where she works today.

 She has written several books and articles over her career as well as giving lectures and presentations to groups and organizations across the country.
 At one presentation at the University of Nebraska-Lincoln, she explored access to public records and how it has decreased through budget cuts and censorship.
 She and Blake Graham, the president of the Academic Activities Committee, explained that open access to archives and records is essential to academic freedom and "encourages research, debate and information gathering."

 She has also taught several workshops at conferences at the local and national level.